-- 30. The Commission's only means of performing its important duty to the public to ensure that persons who hold an active motor carrier authority meet their financial responsibility obligations is to require documentation of carriers' current and effective insurance or surety furnished in a uniform format to the Commission.
+- 29. The ALJ finds that Colorado Xplorer filed an application to suspend its permit, rendering it unnecessary to revoke its permit in this proceeding.
+As such, the Complaint, (Case No. 11988-INS), against Colorado Xplorer will be dismissed. - 30.
+The Commission's only means of performing its important duty to the public to ensure that persons who hold an active motor carrier authority meet their financial responsibility obligations is to require documentation of carriers' current and effective insurance or surety furnished in a uniform format to the Commission.
 The holder of the authority is responsible for ensuring that documentation is provided to the Commission. § 40-10.1-107, C.R.S., and Rule 6008, 4 CCR 723-6.
 Respondents listed in Hearing Exhibit 5 have failed to do so.
-This warrants revocation of their permits or authorities. - 31.
+Except for Colorado Xplorer, this failure warrants revocation of their permits or authorities. - 31.
 However, Respondents may take action before the effective date of this Decision to avoid revocation.
 First, carriers may avoid revocation by: (a) obtaining insurance or surety coverage as required by Rule 6008, 4 CCR 723-6; and (b) causing proof of that insurance to be filed with the Commission in the form and manner required by Rule 6008, 4 CCR 723-6, before the effective date of this Decision.
 The Complaints against carriers who take this action before the effective date of this Decision will be dismissed, and their permits will not be revoked. - 32.
-In addition, limited regulation carriers (including luxury limousine carriers), household goods movers, towing carriers, and hazardous materials carriers who submit a form to cancel their permits or authorities before the effective date of this Decision may avoid revocation of their permits.
+In addition, limited regulation carriers (including luxury limousine carriers),6 household goods movers, towing carriers, and hazardous materials carriers who submit a form to cancel their permits or authorities before the effective date of this Decision may avoid revocation of their permits.
 The Complaints against carriers who take this action before the effective date of this Decision will be dismissed, and their permits will not be revoked.
 Permit cancellation forms are available on the Commission's website at:

-&lt;sup>6 Hearing Exhibit 5 is attached to this Recommended Decision as Appendix A.
+&lt;sup>5 Hearing Exhibit 5 is attached to this Recommended Decision as Appendix A.

-&lt;sup>7 Limited regulation carriers are defined as carriers who provide transportation service by charter bus, children's activity bus, fire crew transport, luxury limousine, Medicaid client transport, or off-road scenic charter.
+&lt;sup>6 Limited regulation carriers are defined as carriers who provide transportation service by charter bus, children's activity bus, fire crew transport, luxury limousine, Medicaid client transport, or off-road scenic charter.
 Rule 6001(qq), 4 CCR 723-6.

-https://drive.google.com/file/d/0B3u7jb\duOQ2QWlrMFlvUDJoNjQ/view?,authuser=0.
+https://drive.google.com/file/d/0B3u7jb duOQ2QWlrMFlvUDJoNjQ/view?,authuser=0.